-- A potential hazard can exist if different alarm presets are used for the same or similar equipment in any single area, e.g. an intensive care unit or cardiac operating room. - If your monitor is connected to a CMS, remote suspension, inhibition, silence and reset of monitor alarms via the CMS may cause a potential hazard.
-For details, refer to the operator's manual of the CMS.
+- A potential hazard can exist if different alarm presets are used for the same or similar equipment in any single area, e.g. an intensive care unit or cardiac operating room. - If your monitor is connected to the central monitoring system (CMS) or other monitors, alarms can be displayed and controlled remotely.
+Remote suspension, inhibition, or silence of monitor alarms via the CMS or other monitors may cause a potential hazard.
+For details, refer to the operator's manual of the CMS and the other monitors.